 D’Amore-McKim School of Business – Northeastern University

 The D’Amore-McKim School of Business, part of Northeastern University, was founded in 1922 and began awarding graduate business degrees in 1952.
 Originally the College of Business Administration, the school was renamed in September 2012 after a $60 million donation from alumni Richard D’Amore and Alan McKim.
-D’Amore-McKim is an AACSB-accredited institution and offers five MBA programs: Full-time, Evening, High Tech, Executive, and Online.
-Through its Center for Entrepreneurship Education, classes and other educational programming are offered to well over 1,000 students each year and IDEA, the student-led venture accelerator, has over 170 active ventures.
+D’Amore-McKim is an AACSB-accredited institution and offers three MBA programs: full-time, part-time and Online.
+Through its Center for Entrepreneurship Education, classes and other educational programming are offered to well over 1,500 students each year and IDEA, the student-led venture accelerator, has over 150 active ventures.

 Boston’s Logan International Airport is located nearly 20 minutes away from the main Northeastern campus.

 The D’Amore-McKim School of Business is housed in Dodge Hall, located near the center of campus on Huntington Avenue.
 Business students receive a Husky Card that gives them access to the rest of Northeastern’s facilities, including the Snell Library, which features over 804,739 print volumes, more than 513,000 e-books, and 74,893 electronic journals, and the university’s athletic facilities.

 Located just outside Boston, Northeastern’s Warren Conference Center is a 200-acre wooded lakefront facility designed for executive education and management programs.

 The D’Amore-McKim School of Business employs approximately 170 faculty members in addition to a number of academic specialists and lecturers.
 These faculty members teach across seven principal academic areas: Accounting; Entrepreneurship and Innovation; Finance; Supply Chain and Information Management; International Business and Strategy; Management and Organizational Development and Marketing.